DESIGNERS PROFILE

 Tiger Chung

-Tiger Chung is a rising fashion designer from Hong Kong and the Grand Prize winner of the 2024 Young Designers’ Contest (YDC).
+Tiger Chung is a rising fashion designer from Hong Kong and the Grand Prize winner of the Hong Kong Young Fashion Designers’ Contest 2024 (YDC 2024).
 His design practice is rooted in the highest expression of haute couture craftsmanship, constructing intellectually rich visual narratives by fusing deconstructed traditional techniques with a surreal and ironic vocabulary.

 Vickie Au

 Vickie is a dedicated and passionate fashion designer with over twenty years’ experience in the industry.
-She specialises in fashion design, branding, corporate uniforms and fashion education.
-She specialises in sustainable fashion, creating designs that have a positive impact on people and the planet.
+She specialises in fashion design, branding, corporate uniforms, and fashion education, with a focus on sustainable fashion—creating designs that have a positive impact on both people and the planet.

 Wai Yee Cheung